marlonmacf/delivery/README.md

 ## Order Service (Security)

-Ordering CRUD with Authorization and Authentication with Spring Security.
+Ordering CRUD with basic Authorization and Authentication with Spring Security.

 ###### Dependencies